 Two of the most destructive problems facing the late Roman Republic were the instability and disunity caused by incessant civil wars.
 Rome’s rapid expansion, after the Punic Wars, resulted in socioeconomic changes that permanently divided the state.
-Both aristocratic and plebeian parties sought total control of Rome and tried to destroy each other. civil war was the continuation of party politics by other means.
+Both aristocratic and plebeian parties sought total control of Rome and tried to destroy each other.
+Civil war was the continuation of party politics by other means.
 Consequently, the power of the military became supreme.
 Control of Rome’s armies steadily shifted away from the legitimate government to the generals because the soldiers began to give their allegiance to their generals rather than to the civil authorities.

 On dismissal from military service, the legionnaires had no farms to return to, and they depended entirely on whatever land and money their generals could provide since the government was unwilling or unable to supply veterans with livelihoods.
 Thus, the generals became autonomous centers of power.
 The general who dominated the strongest army ruled the state.
 Repeated power struggles of these military strongmen ignited more civil wars that further undermined the stability and unity of the late Roman Republic.
 Augustus saw how divisive to the Roman polity civil war was.
 He understood that control of the legions by the civil government was necessary for the establishment of peace and order throughout the Roman Empire.